 Excellent low input lag, lower than last year's high-end QLEDS.
 The Q90R reacts almost immediately to your actions and this is great if you're a gamer.
 To get the lowest input lag you must set the TV to 'Game Mode,' even when you are in 'PC Mode.'
 Chroma 4:4:4 is properly shown only when in 'PC Mode.'

 Just like the Q900R and the premium 2018 models from the Samsung lineup, the Q90R has low input lag with motion interpolation in Game Motion Plus.
-When the Judder Reduction slider is increased, the TV interpolates up to 60 fps, and the input lag becomes 38.6 ms which is higher than without Game Motion Plus, but still lower than what it is if you do not enable Game Mode.
-If the Blur Reduction slider is increased, the TV interpolates up to 120 fps and the input lag increases slightly to 41.2 ms, which is still a good value.
+When the Blur Reduction slider is increased, the TV interpolates up to 60 fps, and the input lag increases a bit, but is still excellent.
+If the Blur Reduction slider is increased, the TV interpolates up to 120 fps and the input lag increases slightly to 22.7 ms, which is still a good value.

 The Q90R supports most common resolutions and refresh rates.
 Most high bandwidth signals require Input Signal Plus to be enabled for the port in use.
 Input Signal Plus is the new name for HDMI UHD Color.